ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-25/guide-to-git-github-for-writers.md

 3. Give your branch a name.
 4. Click the blue **Create branch** button or hit the Enter key.

+#### Use topic branches in shared repositories

+If you're collaborating or have a review/editing process, use a topic branch.
+For example, I wrote a bio for each of my team members.
+When I made my commits, I titled my branches (based on the master)  `bio-team-member-name` .
+So if I was writing a bio for Alysha, the name of that branch would be `bio-alysha`.
+All other bios had their own individual branches.

+With a topic branch, I can push follow-up commits if edits are required, and the text on the page that's live on the website stays untouched until your changes are merged - important if you've got a client or team members who need final approval on content before it goes live.

+Note: When pushing commits to a PR, don't force push, because force pushing can corrupt your PR.

 Learn more about branches in the GitHub Guide https://guides.github.com/activities/hello-world/#branch